 · Proper system sizing helps optimum system performance for air conditioner efficiency

 · Takes the guessing out of the equation

-· Reduces cost, because larger systems cost more than smaller systems.
+· Reduces cost, because larger systems cost more than smaller systems for air conditioner efficiency.

 · Increases comfort especially in the summer by cooling and dehumidifying air simultaneously.
 If a system does not run long enough it is possible that the air could be cool but retain its humidity.
 If this happens condensation can form on the registers and inside the duct work possibly causing big problems like mold.
 Conversely if the system is too small the home won’t stay cool.

 System selection is the next step for the proper design of the HVAC equipment.
 Each manufacturer has their equipment tested and under laboratory conditions.
 The results are printed in the specification guide for each piece of equipment.
 A Goodman is going to perform differently than a Carrier.
 Your HVAC contractor or HVAC designer may specify a manufacturer by their relationship with the distributor or may have a preference based on price, previous installations, past performance, warranties or parts availability.

 Duct design delivers the correct cfm per room as determined by the type, size and location of the room in the home.
 Ducts and fittings come in many types and sizes to fit each specific space.
 Each duct and fitting has a certain amount of air resistance (friction) that impedes air flow.
 Straight ducts lengths are usually a 1:1 ratio.
 Some fittings are a 1:90 ratio, meaning one fitting could have as much resistance to 90 feet of straight duct equivalence.
 The total duct equivalent length effects the static pressure which in turn control air flow.